The Genographic Project

 The stay-at-home Africans, Homo heidelbergensis, later evolved into a new species, Homo sapiens sapiens.
 Of slender build and bipedal, with an average brain size of 1350cc, homo sapiens sapiens had a rising forehead, very small eyebrow-ridges and a prominent chin – essentially much the same as we are today – and this species represents the only hominid existing today – us!

-I’m not sure I should feel joy but I should mention my contentment that I prove to be down at the bottom end of that scale, my DNA being just 1.2% Neanderthal – and I am also low compared with the Genographic Project’s current average of 2.1%.
+I’m not sure I should feel joy but I should mention my contentment that I prove to be down at the bottom end of that scale, my DNA being just 1.2% Neanderthal.
+I am also low compared with the Genographic Project’s current average of 2.1%.
 Perhaps it was just that my antecedents were late-arrivals or not very good at meeting the neighbours?

-My haplogroups have been tested and suggest I am R-Z8 (paternal) and K2A (maternal) – more below.
+My haplogroups have been tested by the Genographic Project and they suggest I am R-Z8 (paternal) and K2A (maternal) – more below.
 Of all those (some 740,000+) who have submitted material to the Genographic Project I appear to be relatively unusual in that my paternal RZ-8 haplogroup is shared with only 2.8% (1 in 36) of the participants and my maternal K2A with just 0.3% (1 in 333).
 Nice to feel special, but let’s look a little deeper.

 The science bit

 You can safely skip this if it doesn’t interest you.

 The USA National Library of Medicine provides this good illustration and offers a clear definition of DNA: